grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "I hope it does not go that badly," said Hemi.
 "OK, we will put the _Prospect_ in gear, and drive forward slowly.
 Just like last time, you can come up underneath, and put the _Gnat_ on the mating collar."

 "Roger that.
 But... you're going to have to fuckin' come up shallower.
-The _Gnat_ can't fuckin' reach you as deep as you are now."
+I might have more confidence than I used to, but I still don't want to push the _Gnat_ as deep as you are now if I don't fuckin' hafta."

 Captain Percy had been listening to the conversation from below at the navigation station.
 Now she climbed up to the control room to sort out the details of this maneuver with Hemi.

 Hemi caught her eye while she was still on the ladder.
 "Shakes needs us to come shallow."

 "How shallow?
-I'd prefer to keep her as deep as fucking possible."
+I'd prefer to keep her as deep as possible."

 "I believe the _Gnat's_ maximum depth was around 30 meters -- according to Shakes' estimate that was unchallenged by anything like an engineering background."

 "Can we do it with the _Prospect_ at 20 fuckin' meters?"
 She asked.

+"I suspect so, that's about how deep we had it at the depot."
 Hemi thumbed the mic on the ship-to-ship.
 "Captain Shakes, what if we make the _Prospect's_ keel 20 meters down.
 Can you do the mating at that depth?"

-"I think so."
-Shakes voice crackled in reply.
-"But you'll have to also remember that while the _Gnat_ is attached, you can _not_ go any fucking deeper.
+"Surely," Shakes voice crackled in reply, "But remember that while the _Gnat_ is attached, you can _not_ go any fucking deeper.
 Beyond 30 meters or so and you'll crush the _Gnat_ and, you know, probably flood the fuckin' _Prospect_ as well -- not that I'll be giving two shits about your ugly barge after you beer-canned my baby."

 "I got you Captain Shakes.
 20 meters maximum depth it is."

 [//]: # (### Shakes back on board; explanation of his escape from the depot; his modifications to make the _Gnat_ louder; his introduction of Herschel the pigeon.)

 They carried out the maneuver without incident.
-Shakes brought the _Gnat_ up under the _Prospect_ and connected back up to the mating collar.
+Shakes brought the _Gnat_ up under the _Prospect_ and connected to the mating collar.
 When he popped the hatch, Chips was there waiting for him, just like last time.

 "Ah fuck ya Captain Shakes.
 At least I didn't have to weld your fuckin' boat back together to get ya on board this fuckin' time."